jsxgraph/jsxgraph/README.md

 *JSXGraph* is a cross-browser library for interactive geometry, function plotting, charting, and data visualization in a web browser.
 It is implemented completely in JavaScript, does not rely on any other library, and uses SVG, canvas, or even the venerable VML.
-*JSXGraph* is easy to embed and has a small footprint: approx. 200 KByte if embedded in a web page.
+*JSXGraph* is easy to embed and has a small footprint.
 No plug-ins are required!
 Special care has been taken to optimize the performance.

-*JSXGraph* supports multi-touch events and runs on all major browsers, even on very old IEs.
+*JSXGraph* supports multi-touch events and runs on all major browsers.

 *JSXGraph* is developed at the
 [Lehrstuhl für Mathematik und ihre Didaktik](https://www.dmi.uni-bayreuth.de/de/index.html) and the [Center of Mobile Learning with Digital Technology](https://mobile-learning.uni-bayreuth.de/),